Pasiking

+The most recent comprehensive pasiking exhibit occurred at VOCAS (Victor Oyteza Community Art Space) at the La Azotea Building in Baguio City.
+Curated by Rocky Cajigan, over 140 pasiking were exhibited, several of which were new and vintage pasiking following traditional designs, but made of modern, 21st century, non-traditional materials.
+VOCAS itself is repository to at least 10 pasiking specimens.

 In the 1970s on through the 1980s, the pasiking has also been a symbol among Filipino students for nationalist activism.
 There was a decline of making traditional bamboo crafts, including the pasiking, during the 1980s but in the mid-2010s, the industry of bamboo crafts came into resurgence with the help of the Philippines' Department of Trade and Industry.